ArturSkowronski/JARvis-agent/README.md

 Ensure your `OPENAI_API_KEY` environment variable is set before running the script.

+The tool now performs a second fact-check pass on its own output, so the response includes both the initial analysis and a verification section.

 ### Triggering the `fact_check` tool from the UI

 1. Start the development server with `npm run dev` and open